 [Section 64 amended by No. 48 of 1993 s.
 28(1); No. 42 of 2004 s.
 51 and 146.]

-65. Periodical medical examination
+65. Periodical medical examination, workers on weekly payments may be required to attend

 Any worker receiving weekly payments under this Act shall, if so required by the employer or, if the employer is insured against liability to pay compensation under this Act, the employer’s insurer, from time to time submit himself for examination by a medical practitioner provided and paid by the employer or insurer, as the case may be.